ryanjm/event-manager/ROADMAP.md

 The goal here is to clean up the API and be able to publish this as a gem.

-- Be able to add `event_manager` to a model and get the following methods
-- `valid_event_manager?` - to validate if the event related fields are filled out and valid.
+- `valid_event?` - to validate if the event related fields are filled out and valid.

 ## v0.0.3